Flotomate/product_docs/source/knowledge-management/reviewing-an-article-faq.rst

 Linked Events
 =============

-Flotomate helps Technicians to build contextual information by creating relationships between various events in the system.
+Motadata helps Technicians to build contextual information by creating relationships between various events in the system.
 The product allows you to view all linked events of a published Article/FAQ.
 You can view relationships with the following types of event: